Canon 1D X Mark II vs Olympus TG-5

-The Canon EOS-1D X Mark II and the Olympus Tough TG-5 are two digital cameras that were announced, respectively, in February 2016 and May 2017.
+The Canon EOS-1D X Mark II and the Olympus Tough TG-5 are two digital cameras that were officially introduced, respectively, in February 2016 and May 2017.
 The 1DX Mark II is a DSLR, while the TG-5 is a fixed lens compact.
 The cameras are based on a full frame (1DX Mark II) and a 1/2.3-inch (TG-5) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 12 MP.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus TG-5 is considerably smaller (72 percent) than the Canon 1D X Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the TG-5 is water-proof up to 15m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TG-5 has a lens built in, whereas the 1DX Mark II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1DX Mark II and their specifications in the Canon EF Lens Catalog.